lassigcodr/lassigcodr/README.md

 👋 Hi!
 I’m Wisdom Obasi, a web developer learning JavaScript and passionate about creating user-friendly applications.
-With experience in HTML, CSS, and backend tools like Fastapi, I’m eager to collaborate on innovative projects that make a real impact.
+With experience in HTML, CSS and JavaScript, I’m eager to collaborate on innovative projects that make a real impact.

 #### 🛠 Tools
 - SCSS
 - Javascript
 - Python
-- fastapi

 #### 📫 How to reach me
 Twitter:[@lassigcodr](https://x.com/lassigcodr)